 PCS staff travel approximately 65,000 miles a year while conducting investigations and other county business.
-In February 2021, PCS added a fleet of 12 electric vehicles (EV) and seven hybrid vehicles for staff to utilize on county business.
-The fleet continues to reduce PCS' NO_x , CO, PM, and VOC footprint in addition to saving on fuel costs.
+Until recently, travel was by way of conventional fuel burning vehicles.
+In February 2021 PCS acquired 12 electric vehicles (EV) and 7 hybrid vehicles for PCS staff to utilize for the investigative work.
+The utilization of the fleet has begun, and continues, to reduce PCS' NO_x , CO, PM and VOC footprint in addition to saving on fuel costs.